eclipse-archived/ceylon-lang.org/documentation/1.0/reference/structure/type.md

 `Tuple` types may thus be used to represent the type of an argument or parameter list, and are therefore used to encode function types.

-Unabreviated tuple types are extremely verbose, and therefore the abbreviated form is strongly preferred.
+Unabbreviated tuple types are extremely verbose, and therefore the abbreviated form is always used.

 ### Metamodel